saatvikrao/Spinning-Cube/README.md

 # Spinning-Cube
 This is a C language code to visualize a spinning cube using just ASCII characters.
-Follow the guide to know more aobut the working and possible modifications.
+Follow the guide to know more about the working and possible modifications.

 ---